Abbotsford, Victoria: History

 The Abbotsford area was once bush along the Yarra River occupied by the Wurundjeri people.
 In the Woiwurrung language the area is named Carran-carramulk, with 'carran' meaning prickly myrtle.

 The area of Abbotsford was first subdivided in 1838 and sold at an auction in Sydney.
 One of these lots was purchased by John Dight and the lot was later called Dight's Paddock.
-Dight then further subdivided the land into 5 acre (12 hectare) lots and in 1878 Edwin Trenerry, a Cornwall-based property developer, purchased a large portion of Dight's Paddock for his nephew Fredrick Trenerry Brown and proceeded to further subdivide it for a residential estate.
+Dight then further subdivided the land into 5 acre (2.0 hectare) lots and in 1878 Edwin Trenerry, a Cornwall-based property developer, purchased a large portion of Dight's Paddock for his nephew Fredrick Trenerry Brown and proceeded to further subdivide it for a residential estate.

-In order to provide recreational facilities for potential residents and hence boost the value of the lots being offered for sale Fred Brown and solicitor David Abbott created a sports oval and called it Victoria Park in 1879.
+In order to provide recreational facilities for potential residents and hence boost the value of the lots being offered for sale Fred Brown and solicitor David Abbott created a sports oval sports oval and named it Victoria Park in 1879.

 Abbotsford quickly established as an industrial area, home to many Irish, mostly factory workers, and until the construction of Melbourne's sewerage and drainage systems was regularly flooded by the Yarra River.
-Like many inner Melbourne suburbs, its working class origins have given it a reputation for crime.

 Since World War II the area has become quite ethnically diverse, with many Greeks, Italians, Vietnamese, Chinese and more recently Arabs and Africans, making it their home.

 In the 1960s a section of the northern part of the suburb was demolished to make way for the Eastern Freeway.

 Along with Clifton Hill and Collingwood, the suburb was a part of the City of Collingwood, until former State premier Jeff Kennett conducted a wholesale merger of local government areas in 1994.

-Property values have skyrocketed in recent years and many young professionals have moved to the area and the old industrial areas have experienced significant gentrification and urban renewal since 2000.
+Property values increased substantially during the 2000s, 2010s and 2020s as Abbotsford underwent significant urban renewal and gentrification.
+Many former industrial sites were redeveloped into residential apartments, attracting new residents and lots of businesses.

 A steady stream of migration since the 1980s has made Abbotsford home to Melbourne's largest Vietnamese community.
 So much so that Victoria Street is also known as Little Saigon.
-It is best known for its exceptional varieties of Vietnamese food, which draws tourists to the area from across Melbourne.
+It is best known for its wide variety of Vietnamese restaurants, which draws tourists to the area from across Melbourne.

 Industry

-Abbotsford is home to Carlton & United Breweries, the company which produces Victoria Bitter and Foster's Lager.
+Abbotsford is home to Carlton & United Breweries, the company which produces Victoria Bitter.
 The malt smell of brewing often fills the surrounding area.
-Visitors can see the beer making process at the Carlton Brewhouse centre and tour the brewery.
 More recently established microbreweries are also located in Abbotsford.